GalleryCleanerPro/gallerycleaner-legal/terms.md

 - **Apple Inc.**: the App Store, the StoreKit subscription system, the Photos framework, the iCloud library, and the operating system on your device are operated by Apple under its own agreements with you, including the [Apple Media Services Terms and Conditions](https://www.apple.com/legal/internet-services/itunes/) and the [Apple Privacy Policy](https://www.apple.com/legal/privacy/).
 - **RevenueCat, Inc.**: a subscription infrastructure provider that handles receipt verification and entitlement state on our behalf.
 Its handling of personal data is described in our Privacy Policy and in RevenueCat's [Privacy Notice](https://www.revenuecat.com/privacy).
+- **Google LLC (Firebase Analytics)**: a measurement service that collects pseudonymous usage statistics from the App so that we can understand how the product is used and improve it.
+The categories of data we send to Firebase Analytics, the safeguards that apply, and the way you can exercise your rights with respect to that data are described in our [Privacy Policy](https://gallerycleanerpro.github.io/gallerycleaner-legal/privacy).
+Firebase Analytics is governed by the [Google Privacy Policy](https://policies.google.com/privacy) and the [Firebase Privacy and Security Information](https://firebase.google.com/support/privacy).

 We are not responsible for the acts or omissions of these third parties.